saiprahlad/securedb/readme.md

 ## Features

-- User authentication with username/password.
+- **User Authentication**: Users can authenticate using a username and password.
-- Basic access control for two user groups (Group H and Group R).
+- **Basic Access Control**: Two user groups (Group H and Group R) with different access privileges.
-- Query integrity protection to detect modified or fake data.
+- **Query Integrity Protection**: Mechanism to detect modified or fake data.
-- Support for creating and querying healthcare records.
+- **Healthcare Record Management**: Support for creating and querying healthcare records.

 ## Installation